 Recruitment is an ongoing process used to attract, select and retain the best candidates for the company’s operations.
 It usually begins long before a position opens and needs to be carried out on regular basis.
 This is why HR managers are on a constant look-out for potential candidates.

-They are responsible for creating vast awareness about their company between the talented masses through PR, networking and social media connections.
+They are responsible for creating vast awareness about their company between the talented masses through public relations, networking and social media connections.
 They also attract and convince specific candidates that their company is a suitable option for their goals and career in life.
-When human resource (HR) managers find someone matching their standards, they reach out and talk to him explaining their company’s culture and the type of talent they are looking for.
+When human resource (HR) managers find someone matching their core requirements and standards, they reach out and talk to him explaining their company’s culture and the type of talent they are currently looking for.
 This way they accomplish a list of potential employees in advance who are familiar with the brand and are willing to work for them.
 It is an optimized way of employing workforce and the company is never under pressure to fill the job roles if an employee suddenly declares to leave them.

 Recruitment works well when trying to find employees with a set of specialized skills and capabilities to hold important and permanent positions like management and those responsible for decision making activities.